barmej/react-native-youtube-player/README.md

 react-native link react-native-orientation
 ```

-**IMPORTANT:** There are additional steps required for `react-native-orientation` on Android after running `react-native link react-native-gesture-handler`.
+**IMPORTANT:** There are additional steps required for `react-native-orientation` on Android after running `react-native link react-native-orientation`.
 Check the [this guide](https://github.com/yamill/react-native-orientation#configuration) to complete the installation.

 ## Quick Start